RobinCaroff/workshop-kmp/codelab.md

 }
 ```

-You can compile and run the project on an iOS emulator :
+You can now compile and run the project on an iOS emulator or on a real device.
 ![image_caption](./img/kmp_ios_step3.png)

 #### If everything's fine, let's go to the step 4 !!!